 - This independent study option is open to thirdyear students who wish to explore a topic not covered in the regular curriculum in which the professor has an interest and expertise and is willing to direct studies.
-Prerequisites: 12 credit hours in Christian Ministries and permission of the Academic Dean.
+Prerequisite: 12 credit hours in Christian Ministries.
 Permission required.